-- Scenario: You have a valid domain connection file in one of your workspace server projects, but you cannot see this project in the Broker Administration perspective, or see an associated domain in the Domains Navigator. - Explanation: The project is closed.
-Closed projects are not displayed in the Broker Administration perspective, and their content is not analyzed. - Solution: Open the project from the Resource Perspective Navigator.
+- Scenario: You have a valid domain connection file in one of your workspace server projects, but you cannot see this project in the Broker Administration perspective, or an associated domain in the Domains Navigator. - Explanation: The project is closed.
+Closed projects are not displayed in the Broker Administration perspective, and their content is not analyzed. - Solution: Open the project from the Navigator view in the Resource perspective.
 The project appears in the Broker Administration perspective, and its content is analyzed and displayed.
 The domain connection and domain then appear in the appropriate navigators.